naman72060/Open-source-weapon-loading-platform/README.md

 Maintainers & contact
 - Maintainer: repository owner (see the GitHub repository page for contact options).
 Open issues for questions, bug reports, or change proposals.

-Next steps you might want me to do
-- Add `README.md` files inside the three main folders with per-folder specifics.
-- Add a `.gitignore` and a minimal `.gitattributes` to normalize line endings and reduce accidental binary commits.
-- Add a short script or template for inserting SPDX/MIT headers into text files (optional).

----
-If you'd like, I can apply one of the next steps now — tell me which and I will proceed.